Aquatic Nuisance Plants

 Booms of all applications are available in a variety of materials suitable for site-specific conditions.
 They also come in several colors – suitable for high or low visibility.
 Customers prefer low-visibility colors such as blue, green or black when they wish the boom to blend into the environment and not stand out in scenic locations.
 Brighter colors such as orange or yellow are preferred when marine locations require high-visibility for boat traffic in harbors or intercostal waterways.

 Whether you're dealing with problem plants in salt water or fresh, let our experts help you determine the best solution for the particular challenge you're facing.
-Call +1-772-646-0597.
+Call +1-772-646-0597 for any additional questions.

 See also: Sargassum Seaweed